shutdown — Halt, power off or reboot the machine

 Halt the machine.

-Power-off the machine (the default).
+Power the machine off (the default).

 Reboot the machine.

-shutdown.
+Cancel a pending shutdown.
 This may be used to cancel the effect of an invocation of

-time argument that is not
+shutdown with a time argument that is not "

-On success 0 is returned, a non-zero failure code otherwise.
+On success, 0 is returned, a non-zero failure code otherwise.